Ulcerative colitis

 Overview: What is ulcerative colitis?

-In Switzerland, chronic inflammatory bowel diseases (IBD) are among the most common diseases: Around one in 350 people suffers from it.
+Chronic inflammatory bowel disease (IBD) is one of the most common diseases in Switzerland: Around one in 350 people suffer from it.
 This corresponds to more than 25,000 people.
 Men and women develop ulcerative colitis at about the same rate.
 Most often, the disease first appears in young adults between the ages of 25 and 35.
 However, younger people such as young children or senior citizens can also fall ill.
-Also known is “senile colitis,” which occurs in elderly persons.
+A „senile colitis“ is also known, which occurs in elderly people.

 Differences in Crohn’s disease